Splines-Based Feature Importance in Kolmogorov-Arnold Networks: A Framework for Supervised Tabular Data Dimensionality Reduction: Introduction

-High-dimensional datasets pose challenges to both interpretability and computational efficiency in machine learning.
-Feature selection addresses these issues by identifying and retaining the most informative features.
-Traditional supervised approaches to tabular data feature selection fall into three broad categories: \emph{filters}, \emph{wrappers}, and \emph{embedded} methods.
 Filter methods include statistical criteria such as Pearson correlation and mutual information (MI) \citep{peng2005feature}, which are fast and model-agnostic but ignore feature interactions and often select redundant features.
 Embedded methods integrate selection into the learning algorithm itself, such as Least Absolute Shrinkage and Selection Operator(LASSO) \citep{tibshirani1996lasso}, spline-penalized regression \citep{marx1996multivariate}, tree-based models like Random Forests \citep{breiman2001random}, and gradient-boosted methods such as XGBoost \citep{chen2016xgboost}, all of which provide model-aware importance scores but may sacrifice interpretability in complex non-linear settings.
 Wrapper methods, such as Recursive Feature Elimination (RFE) for Support Vector Machines (SVMs) \citep{guyon2002gene}, directly search for subsets of features by iteratively training and evaluating models; these often yield strong predictive performance but are computationally expensive and prone to overfitting.
 Recent heuristic ensemble strategies such as the Minimum Union (Min) method \citep{radovic2017minimum} have also been proposed to combine outputs of multiple selectors, improving stability but adding complexity.
 Finally, unsupervised projection techniques like Principal Component Analysis (PCA) \citep{jolliffe2002principal} reduce dimensionality by constructing orthogonal linear combinations of the original variables, which improves computational efficiency but discards direct interpretability and neglects target information.
 Overall, while traditional methods offer a rich toolbox for feature selection, they involve trade-offs among computational cost, predictive performance, stability, and interpretability.
 Filter methods are fast but myopic, wrappers are accurate but expensive, and embedded methods are model-aware but often opaque.
 These limitations motivate the exploration of new architectures, such as Kolmogorov-Arnold Networks (KANs), which offer both model-awareness and direct interpretability by parameterizing each feature transformation as a trainable spline.